 Day trips from Genoa that will impress you

-I was lucky to discover Genoa some many years ago, and since then I’ve returned twice – once on a one day in Genoa trip getting from Milan to the Cinque Terre, and the other during a cruise trip in the Meditteranean which had a stop in Savona.
+I was lucky to discover Genoa many years ago, and since then I’ve returned twice – once on a day in Genoa trip getting from Milan to the Cinque Terre, and the other during a cruise trip in the Meditteranean which had a stop in Savona.

 Even though the town is very old and has been very important throughout the years (founded in the 6th century B.C., later on, Genoa was an independent city-state and one of the most important ports in Italy for many years), today it is not one of the top tourist attractions in Italy.